 Skill: Math and number recognition

-My girls love seeing the days dwindle until Christmas.
-Watching the days go by on the calendar helps them to understand the number of days left until we celebrate Christmas.
+Kids love seeing the days dwindle until Christmas.
+Marking the days on a calendar helps them to see and understand the number of days until Santa arrives.
 It also helps to eliminate the inevitable, repeatable question, “When is Santa coming?”

 Skills: Spelling, letter recognition, and word recognition

 To explain this magical moment, allow me to share a personal story.
 Around age 4, my daughter wanted to know how to spell E-V-E-R-Y-T-H-I-N-G. She had recently learned to spell her name, so I used this to my advantage.

 Our elf, Alfie, arrived with letters and spelled his name.
 He also brought the letters for my daughter’s name, along with a few extras.
 When my daughter found him, she immediately began sorting through the letters to spell her name.

 Once she was done, she was so thrilled that she continued working with the letters until she spelled Alfie.
 She had recognized how the elf’s name was spelled, mixed up the letters, and arranged them herself.

 Not all children will be able to spell out their names alone, but this gift from the elf will present a prime opportunity to work with your child.
 My youngest recognized most letters and felt so excited to see her name spelled out for her.
 We practiced saying the letters in order so that she could get used to spelling her name aloud.